czymara/czymara.github.io/_pages/teach.md

 Introductions to R and Python
 ------

-If you're interested in mastering the basics of R and Python, I've created interactive Colabs to help you build an intuitive understanding of R's core logic and essential functions, along with their Python equivalents.
-Start exploring these programming fundamentals with the exercises for [R](https://colab.research.google.com/github/czymaraclass/intros/blob/main/Intro_to_R.ipynb) and [Python](https://colab.research.google.com/github/czymaraclass/intros/blob/main/Intro_to_Python.ipynb).
+If you're interested in mastering the basics of R and Python, I've created interactive Colabs to help you build an intuitive understanding of [R](https://colab.research.google.com/github/czymaraclass/intros/blob/main/Intro_to_R.ipynb)'s core logic and essential functions, along with their [Python](https://colab.research.google.com/github/czymaraclass/intros/blob/main/Intro_to_Python.ipynb). equivalents.

 Topic Modelling
 ------